519984307/QtDatabaseAccessorSingleton/README.md

 # QtDatabaseAccessorSingleton
-Template Database Accessor in a separate thread
+"Skeleton" Database Accessor in a separate thread